filswan/swan/README.md

 https://docs.filecoin.io/store/lotus/very-large-files

-## If you are a client want to send deal
+## If you are a client wants to send deal

 A general guides of offline deal sending contains the following steps:
 1. Client builds A car file.